mahouboy23/IB-notes/UC ESSAY 3.md

 **Personal insight question** :  Think about an academic subject that inspires you.
 Describe how you have furthered this interest inside and/or outside of the classroom.

 description:
 The subject that inspire is computer science i was really fond of that subject as like how we use simple and structured ways to solve complex solutions.
-And in researching for an assign i came accross a book
+And in researching for an assign i came across a book By Michael Nielsen on neural networks and deep learning

 **UC Prompt 6 example essay: History**